Craig Scanlon: Career

 In the mid 90s, Scanlon's relationship with Smith deteriorated, culminating in Smith wiping his contributions from the group's 1996 single "The Chiselers".
-He was sacked shortly afterwards, though there are differing opinions as to how this came about.
+Hanley also later recalled Scanlon, usually one of the band's key songwriters and riff creators, suffered a creative block after Middle Class Revolt and seemed to lose interest in playing guitar.
+Scanlon was sacked shortly after the recording session for "The Chiselers", though there are differing opinions as to how this came about.
 Steve Hanley told Simon Ford that Smith sacked the whole group, informing them that if they wanted their jobs back, they would have to ask him; Scanlon refused.
 In 1996, Smith told Sunday Times journalist Stewart Lee, that Scanlon had been "trying to play jazz or Sonic Youth-style stuff over good simple songs that he'd written himself."
 Smith gave a different version of events in his 2008 autobiography Renegade, stating "He was a bit of a sacrificial lamb.
 The group was getting a little too big and nobody was actually doing anything...he may have burnt himself out".
 He also admits that "it was a big mistake getting rid of him" Smith had previously publicly regretted dismissing Scanlon, telling Q "it was a bad decision...I do miss him".
 On this occasion, Smith continued "one thing I don't do is have people back.
 I've done it before and it's a real mistake."
 However, it was long rumoured that Smith had invited Scanlon to return in 2001; a story confirmed by Scanlon in his only known interview since leaving the group, conducted by Dave Simpson for The Guardian in 2006.
 However, no reunion was forthcoming, with Scanlon commenting "after three hours in the pub with him I realized I was better out of it".

-Scanlon was widely believed not to have played music since leaving the band with rumours that he had been invited to join Elastica never properly substantiated.
+Scanlon was widely believed not to have played music since leaving The Fall, with rumours that he had been invited to join Elastica never properly substantiated.

-In 2011 however Craig recorded several solo songs with Ian Moss from The Hamsters and Paul and Steve Hanley, these have never been officially released.
+In 2011, however.
+Craig recorded several solo songs with Ian Moss from The Hamsters and Paul and Steve Hanley, these have never been officially released.
 Subsequently, he has written and recorded with Mike Leigh's band "Kill Pretty".
 Scanlon's songs "Kill Pretty" and "Black Dog City Blues" can be heard on the In 80 Days album.
 Scanlon contributed guitar to the 2012 album Dark Heart and the remix album Snakes Sheds Skins where samples of his guitar work were used.
 He also wrote and played on the track "Something Better" on the 2014 album Bubblegum Now.
 As Dave Simpson notes in his Guardian article, Scanlon remains a favourite among the group's fans.